 We strongly recommend that you only allow certified fire door installers to work on your fire door sets.
-Get this wrong and the installed fire resistant doors may not comply with statutory regulations and may not function correctly as designed in an emergency situation.
+Get this wrong, and the installed fire-resistant doors may not comply with statutory regulations and may not function correctly as designed in an emergency.

-The fire door manufacturer’s instructions or installation guide should be followed during the installation process and for maintenance of the door leaves.
+You should follow the fire door manufacturer’s instructions or installation guide during the installation process and for maintenance of the door leaves.
 The instructions will also identify when and how to maintain the door.

-The correct safety signage should be used, the code of practice for escape route signage should be referenced BS 5499-4:2013.
-The door must be checked for the certification label.
-The label will show the fire rating of the door such as FD60.
-It will also have a fire certificate number and the name of the manufacturer.
+You should use the correct safety signage; the code of practice for escape route signage should be referenced BS 5499-4:2013.
+A competent person must check the door for the certification label.
+The label will show the door’s fire rating, such as FD60.
+It will also have a fire certificate number and the manufacturer’s name.

-Fire door ironmongery must have CE marks and must be compatible to comply with UK regulations.
+Fire door ironmongery must-have CE marks and must be compatible with complying with UK regulations.
 Ironmongery consists of hinges, latches and door closers.
-They must all be securely fixed and of the right specification to comply with the fire door leaf certification label.
+They must all be securely fixed and of the correct specification to adhere to the fire door leaf certification label.

-Fire resisting glazing must have a CE mark to show conformity with European standards.
-The gap between the frame and the fire door must be between 2mm and 4mm when installed, 3mm is the target for fire door installers.
+Fire resisting glazing must have a CE mark to conform to European standards.
+When installed, the gap between the frame and the fire door must be between 2mm and 4mm; 3 mm is the target for fire door installers.

-Once installed, the fire door closer should be tested to make sure that it effectively closes the door against the seal and that it operates the latch when closed.
+Once installed, the fire door closer should be tested to ensure that it effectively closes the door against the seal and operates the latch when closed.